-- Participated in an assigned substantive (excluding student introduction) threaded discussion. - Completed and submitted a Quiz or Examination - Submitted a written assignment to the Drop Box of Doc Sharing features of the eCourse - Posted a Journal assignment in the Journal feature of the eCourse
+- Participated in an assigned substantive (excluding student introduction) threaded discussion. - · Completed and submitted a Quiz or Examination - Submitted a written assignment - Submitted a Journal assignment

 Consequences of Failure to Attend/Participate

 Grades and Tuition Charges

 In a first online course in which a student is enrolled (registered) and fails to attend/participate (as defined above), and also has not initiated a timely withdrawal according to the University's academic policies for good standing withdrawal from a class, will receive a grade of "F" for the course and will be charged full tuition for the course.